raqqa/node-tmdb/README.md

 ```
 etc.

-All except auth methods for contributing to TMDb as of now are implemented.
+All except auth methods for contributing to TMDb are implemented.

 Testing is done by mocha.